birkirbrynjarsson/dotfiles/README.md

 ## Requirements
-Clean installation of MacOS, preferably _Mojave_ or later as that's what this setup has been tested on.
+MacOS, the following setup has a clean installation in mind.

 ## Make your own